bazmonk/pihole6_exporter/README.md

-# pihole6_exporter - A prometheus-style exporter for Pi-hole v6
+# pihole6_exporter: A Prometheus-style Exporter for Pi-hole ver.
+6

-This is a basic prometheus exporter for the new API in Pi-hole version 6.
+This is a basic prometheus exporter for the new API in Pi-hole version 6, currently in beta.

 ## Running